mail2shashi11/Hand-Tracking-Canvas/README.md

-👨‍💻 Author
+🙌 Author

-Shashidhar
+Akula Shashidhar

-🔗 GitHub: @mail2shashi11
+📧 mail2shashi11@gmail.com
+🔗 GitHub • LinkedIn

+📃 License
+This project is open-source under the MIT License.
+Feel free to use, modify, and share!

 ⭐ Support & Sharing